KNOT Offshore Partners LP: Safe 10.8% Yielder for the Global Energy Crunch

 KNOP Stock: Reliable Dividends & Soaring Share Price

-Meanwhile, natural gas prices have also been enjoying a strong run, with natural gas futures at their highest levels since 2014, up by more than 130% year-to-date.
+Meanwhile, natural gas prices have also been enjoying a strong run, with natural gas futures at their highest level since 2014, up by more than 130% year-to-date.

 One of the best ways to get exposure to crude oil and natural gas is to look at shares of large producers.
 Another way to play the global energy crunch is to look at supply-chain stocks.
 One of the best is KNOT Offshore Partners LP (NYSE:KNOP).